graphql/graphql-wg/rfcs/SemanticNullabilityType.md

 # 📜 Problem Statement

-GraphQL needs to be able to represent semantically nullable and semantically non-nullable types as such when error propagation is disabled.
+GraphQL schema authors need a way to explicitly distinguish between **semantically nullable** (where `null` is a meaningful application-level value), **semantically non-nullable** (where `null` should not be expected but might still occur due to errors), and **strictly non-nullable** (where `null` must never appear, even in the presence of errors).
+This distinction ensures that schemas accurately convey application intent while defining appropriate error boundaries when error propagation is enabled.

 # 📋 Solution Criteria